Authentic Lessons for 21st Century Learning

 Evaluate

 Students' Anchor Charts or book pages are suitable assessments for this lesson.
-The Anchor Chart Rubric and Digraph Book Page Rubric (if used) can be used as grading tools for these projects.
+The Anchor Chart Rubric and Digraph Book Page Rubric (if used) can be grading tools for these projects.
 You may also create your own rubrics based on the needs of your students.

 Resources